m7a/lp-backup-tests/README.md

 :   While the actual data contents are often compressed/deduplicated and stored
     efficiently minimizing the number of read and write operations, same does not necessarily hold for the metadata.
-JMBB just rewrites the whole “databse” of metadata on each run.
+JMBB just rewrites the whole “database” of metadata on each run.
 Advanced tools often seem to use local cache directories to speed up the management of metadata.
 Neither solution is ideal: The ideal tool would not need such things and rather store everything efficiently.